Learn about actual and potential costs

 How risky is the Copying Services supply chain?

-The supply chain for copy service providers has a medium level of risk, much of which stems from paper suppliers.
+The supply chain for copying service providers has a medium level of risk, much of which stems from paper suppliers.
 Paper wholesalers exhibit medium risk, while paper mills exhibit high risk.
-In particular, the shift in consumer preference toward digital products has resulted in decreased demand for paper products, like...
+In particular, the shift in consumer preference toward digital products has resulted in lower demand for paper products like...
 Subscribe to learn more.